 Digital technologies place people at the center of products and services, allowing for attractive offerings due to reduced costs, improved sustainability, and user-friendliness Technologies at issue enable new business models that enhance innovation and growth in a wide range of sectors.

-CADY 252 MANAGEMENT INFORMATION L T P C SDG: 9 SYSTEM 3 0 0 3
+MANAGEMENT INFORMATION L T P C SYSTEM

-COB1: Introduce the concepts of Machine System.
+COB1: Introduce the concepts of Computer based Information system and its Components.

-COB2: Understand the Structure of Organization.
+COB2: Understand the types of Organizational Structure.